graemegowans/pxd/process_pxd.md

     ## [1] "F:/PHI/Publications/Governance/Pre Announcement/Outputs/2020/"

-Add a date for when to show full or provisional dates - e.g. for showing all dates up to the end of March:
+Add a date for when to show full or provisional dates on the webpage - e.g. for showing all dates up to the end of March:

 ``` r
 # Set limit for showing full date